-Working documents for Inspections are IG records and should be marked in accordance with AR 20-1, Chapter 3, and maintained in accordance with the Army Records Information Management System (ARIMS).
-Successful IGs digitally scan these documents and maintain the information on an Inspections hard drive.
-Since these working papers are not part of a final Inspection report, these should not be available to anyone except IGs.
+Working documents (Trip Reports, Interview / Sensing Session notes, etc.) for Inspections are IG records and should be marked in accordance with AR 20-1, Chapter 3, and maintained in accordance with the Army Records Information Management System (ARIMS).
+Successful IGs upload these products into the IGARS case file for the Inspection.
+Since these working papers are not part of a final Inspection report, these documents must not be available to anyone except IGs.